 A. Full basements that do not have view-out or walk-out capabilities (due to lot conditions) are provided with "window wells" that allow full size windows for natural light and fire escapes.

-A. Basement-foundation plans are included with all houses.
+A. Basement foundations are included with all houses.
 However, we dimension the foundations in such a way that they can still be used with slab or crawl spaces with very minor changes for your contractor, or slab and crawl-space foundation plans may be added to plan orders for an additional $125.

-A. Yes we do modify plans here and the cost depends on the amount of changes, basically you need to purchase the reproducible mylars plus $50 an hour for the extra work, Please call or email for an estimate, we can do a lot of work in an hour (for example, add a 3rd car garage or move 1 or sometimes 2 major exterior walls).
+A. Yes we do modify plans here and the cost depends on the amount of changes.
+Basically, you need to purchase the PDF's or reproducible vellums plus $50 an hour for the extra work.
+Please call or email for an estimate, we can do a lot of work in an hour (for example, add a 3rd car garage or move 1 or sometimes 2 major exterior walls).

 A. The actual cost of construction varies from one region to the next, the national average is about $95 per square foot.
 Basically a 1200 sq. ft. home would run about $114,000 to build and would include a 2-car attached garage and a full unfinished basement, but would not include land.
 Check with Builders in your area to get an even closer figure and then multiply it times the square footage of the home you are interested in.